 Examines drugs and their effects on human and animal behavior, with particular emphasis on the neural mechanisms underlying drug actions.
 Topics include the current clinical uses of drugs, drug abuse, addiction, and the effects of drugs on motivation, memory, and learning.
-Drugs studied include alcohol, antidepressants, antipsychotics, barbiturates, hallucinogens, narcotics, sedatives, and stimulants. *Prerequisite: PSYC 101, BIOL 111 or 151 or permission of Instructor.
+Drugs studied include alcohol, antidepressants, antipsychotics, barbiturates, hallucinogens, narcotics, sedatives, and stimulants. *Prerequisite: PSYC 101, BIOL 111, or BIOL 151 or permission of instructor.
 Alternate years.

 311 Psychology of Adult Development (3 s.h.)